 One part of the comprehensive permitting process is developing a traffic management plan.
-This includes specific routes for all traffic coming to and leaving the proposed project location.
-To access the location, drivers will utilize the roads as shown below.
-Speed limits will be reduced to 20 mph on the access road and 5 mph once vehicles reach the well pad/facility
+This includes specific routes for all traffic coming to and leaving the proposed project location (next page).
+Speed limits will be reduced to 10 mph on the access road and 5 mph once vehicles reach the well pad/facility.